List of The Price Is Right pricing games: Any Number

 A gameboard contains spaces representing five digits in the price of a car, three digits in the price of a smaller prize, and three digits representing an amount of money (less than $10, in dollars and cents) in a piggy bank.
 The first digit in the price of the car is revealed at the beginning of the game (a rule implemented after cars valued at more than $10,000 were used in the game).
 The digits 0 through 9 each appear once in the remaining ten spaces, including a duplicate of the first digit in the price of the car.
-The contestant calls out digits one at a time, revealing them in the prices of the prizes on the gameboard, and wins the first prize with a price that is completely revealed.
+The contestant calls out digits one at a time, revealing them in the prices of the prizes on the gameboard, and wins the first prize whose price is completely revealed.

 B

-Back to '72/'73
+Back to '75

 Three small prizes that first appeared on the show 50 years ago are displayed on a turntable housed inside a stylized vintage television set.
 The contestant has to guess the price of each individual item from that year.
 The contestant turns a knob on the television to dial in their guess for each price, using a $50 range for the first two prizes and a $100 range for the third.
-The contestant wins a large (and modern) prize if the total difference of their guesses and the actual retail price of the items does not exceed $50.
+The contestant wins a large (and modern) prize if the total difference of their guesses and the actual prices of the items does not exceed $50.

-Introduced in Season 50 (under the original name "Back to '72") and intended to only be played for that season as a tribute to the show's 50th year on air, the game made a few appearances midway through Season 51 under the new name "Back to '73".

-This is one of only two games in rotation (the other being Now....or Then) where contestants must recognize the prices of items from past dates.
+The game debuted under the name Back to '72 during the show's 50th season, and was originally supposed to be played only through the end of 2022.
+It returned in January 2023 as Back to '73 and has since been added to the current pricing game lineup, with the name being updated each year.